fusionpbx/fusionpbx-docs/source/applications/provision.rst

 *  `Zoiper <http://docs.fusionpbx.com/en/latest/applications/provision/provision_manual_zoiper.html>`_

-Advanced > `Default Settings`_
+Advanced > Default Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the Provisioning section, there are a few key options that have to be set in order to turn auto provisioning on.
+In the `Provisioning section`_, there are a few key options that have to be set in order to turn auto provisioning on.

 * **enabled** Must be enabled and set to **value true** and **enabled True**.
 It is disabled by default.
 * **http_auth_username** Must be enabled and set to **value true** and **enabled True**.
 It is disabled by default.
 Be sure to use a strong username.